lithops-cloud/lithopscloud/README.md

 ```

 # Need to add new unsupported sections to config file?
-# No problem.
-The framework is easily extendable with new configurations
+## The framework is easily extendable with new configurations

 ## If the new configuration is provider uniqueue, e.g. [floating_ip.py](src/lithopscloud/modules/ray/floating_ip.py):